aiven/devportal/docs/products/opensearch/concepts/users-access-controls.rst

 Next steps
 ----------
-Learn how to :doc: `enable and manage access control <../howto/control_access_to_content>` for your Aiven for OpenSearch® service.
+Learn how to `enable and manage access control </docs/products/opensearch/howto/control_access_to_content>`_ for your Aiven for OpenSearch® service.